Literary-Insights/blog/src/content/blog/0465002214_Cochran - pauline.txt-1.md

- Here is a summary of the key points from the introduction:

 - The book aims to argue that human evolution has accelerated over the past 10,000 years rather than slowing or stopping, occurring about 100 times faster than the long-term average rate over humans' 6 million year existence.